jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-12-21-kafka-development-on-k8s-part-1/index.md

 # replicaset.apps/kafka-ui-6d55c756b8   1         1         1       54s
 ```

-We can use the [*minikube service*](https://minikube.sigs.k8s.io/docs/handbook/accessing/) command to obtain the Kubernetes URL for the *kafka-ui* service in the host's local cluster.
+We can use the [*minikube service*](https://minikube.sigs.k8s.io/docs/handbook/accessing/) command to obtain the Kubernetes URL for the *kafka-ui* service.

 ```bash
 minikube service kafka-ui --url